Date: 2025-07-22

 Nearby, there is the financial area of London.
 I booked a walking tour here and it was neat to learn about.

-I had wanted to go to Oxford ever since my study abroad application for that same city was denied.
+I had wanted to go to Oxford ever since my study-abroad application for that same city was denied.
 It would have been so cool to learn about Civic Thought and Leadership over a summer.

 Long story short, I met the coordinator for this program who, after talking, encouraged me to apply.
 So I did.
 I later found a requirement mandating a GPA threshold so I emailed the coordinator and explained my situation of having a low GPA from over extending myself in extracurriculars.
 Months passed and my application was then denied without any kind of interview.
 After I was denied, they extended the application deadline and lowered the GPA requirement.
 But not low enough for me. -_-